 Prepare for a no

-Because you’re related to someone doesn’t mean they’re obligated to give you money.
+Just because you’re related to someone doesn’t mean they’re obligated to give you money.
 When a family member declines a loan, you can damage your relationship by pushing back or demanding a reason.
-In short, your relative isn’t required to share why they aren’t interested — or even have a reason at all.
+In short, your relative isn’t required to share why they aren’t interested or even have a reason at all.
 If you get a no, accept it gracefully and reconsider a more traditional route.